 R v Instan

 In R v Instan, the court stated clearly that an omission is capable of amounting to a killing.
-This case also provides an example of a situation where a duty of care to the victim is substantiated.
+This case is also an example where the defendant was shown to owe a duty of care towards the victim.

 R v Stone and Dobinson